FINANCIAL SUPPORT FOR CATHEDRAL MINISTRIES

 Annual Giving

-This is the regular, grateful giving back to God during one's lifetime.
+This is the regular, grateful giving back during one's lifetime.
 There are several ways to do this depending upon individual preference: envelopes provided by the church, direct debit from one's bank account, or by credit card.
 The donor decides the frequency of the gift: weekly, monthly or to some other schedule.
 Automated giving (direct debit or credit card) has the advantage that your gift makes it to church even when you are not able to attend in person.
 This is extremely helpful to the church in managing its cash flow.
-The Pre-Authorized Bank Debit and Credit Card donation forms are available at the bottom of this page.

 Outreach